 I admit it, the topic of this post is not very original.
 If you google for its title, you will find countless lists, some of them by large publications.
-I should know, because I tried to incorporate recommendations from these resources multiple times throughout my 7-year long Twitter journey.
+I should know, because I tried to incorporate recommendations from these resources multiple times throughout my 8-year long Twitter journey.
 However, it always turned out that many of the recommendations are of little use for me due to one or multiple of the following reasons:

 - The person is CEO of a software company and their tweets are primarily advertisements or announcements related to the company.

 - The person tweets the same things as everyone else.
-In principle, there is nothing wrong with that, but if you follow a hundred people who tweet variations of the same 240 character take, it can become a bit dull.
+In principle, there is nothing wrong with that, but if you follow a hundred people who tweet variations of the same 240 characters take, it can become a bit dull.

-In order to avoid these pitfalls, I define the following criteria:
+To avoid these pitfalls, I define the following criteria:

 - Must tweet somewhat regularly, at the very least more than once a month.